Hercules (1997 film): Cancelled sequel

 The sequel Hercules II: The Trojan War was planned.
-It would have been about Hercules is now living in Athens with Megara and their daughter, Hebe.
+It would have been about Hercules now living in Athens with Megara and their daughter, Hebe.
 However, when an old friend named Helen is captured by the evil Paris of Troy, Hercules joins the united Greek army as they head out to war.
 However, this war will create revelations, and Hercules finds an old friend who eventually goes missing.
-The project was cancelled when John Lasseter was named Disney's new chief creative officer in 2006, in which he called off all direct-to-video sequels that Disney had planned.
+The project was cancelled when John Lasseter was named Disney's new chief creative officer in 2006, after which he called off all direct-to-video sequels that Disney had planned.

-Follow-up and TV series
+TV series and follow-up film

-Hercules: Zero to Hero is a 1999 American animated fantasy television film produced by Walt Disney Television Animation.
-The film is a direct-to-video follow-up to 1997 original animated feature film.
-It was released on August 17, 1999.
-The film serves as a package film combining three episodes of the TV series as flashback segments.
-Hercules: The Animated Series is an American animated television series based on the original film and the Greek myth.
+Hercules: The Animated Series is an American animated television series produced by Walt Disney Television Animation based on the original film and the Greek myth.
+The series depicts Hercules' teenage years training with Phil and studying at the Prometheus Academy high school.
 The series premiered in syndication on August 31, 1998, and on ABC through its Disney's One Saturday Morning block on September 12, 1998.
 The syndicated run lasted 52 episodes, while the ABC run lasted 13 episodes.
+Four episodes of the series were packaged together as the direct-to-video film Hercules: Zero to Hero, released on August 17, 1999.
+The film features a frame story set after the events of the feature film, with Hercules telling Meg stories from his teenage years.

 Stage adaptation

 On February 6, 2019, it was announced that a theatrical adaptation of the film would premiere at the Delacorte Theater in Central Park as part of its annual Shakespeare in the Park festival from August 31 until September 8.
 Menken and Zippel returned to compose and write the songs, while Kristoffer Diaz wrote the book, Lear deBessonet directed and Chase Brock will choreograph.
 The cast included Jelani Alladin (Hercules), Roger Bart (Hades), Jeff Hiller (Panic), James Monroe Iglehart (Phil), Ramona Keller (Thalia), Tamika Lawrence (Calliope), Krysta Rodriguez (Meg), and Rema Webb (Terpsichore).
-A revised version of the musical played the Paper Mill Playhouse in Millburn, New Jersey during the 2022-23 season, from February 9 to March 12, 2023.
+A revised version of the musical played the Paper Mill Playhouse in Millburn, New Jersey during the 2022–23 season, from February 9 to March 12, 2023.
 The revised book was written by Kwame Kwei-Armah and Robert Horn.
+A new production of the musical opened at the Neue Flora in Hamburg, Germany on March 24, 2024, and directed by Casey Nicholaw.
+Hercules is scheduled to open in London's West End at the Theatre Royal, Drury Lane in the summer of 2025.